davemc0/Particle/README.md

 Benchmark
 ---------
-This one runs all the same demo effects as AllTheEffects does, but it doesn't do any graphics.
+This one runs all the same demo effects as Playground does, but it doesn't do any graphics.
 It doesn't use OpenGL or GLUT.

 Final Notes